 Some column highlights include:

-You’ll also find seasonal food celebrations, such as my columns on hearty autumn fare and favorite British Christmas foods.
+You’ll also find seasonal food celebrations, such as my columns on hearty autumn fare, favorite British Christmas foods, and British baking tips.

 You can read all my Eating British in America columns at Anglotopia.net.
 Anglotopia is a great source for articles on British history and culture, travel information, and news from Great Britain.
 It reaches a global audience of thousands of readers each month, many of them based in the US.